Boredom seems to go hand in hand with becoming an adult.

 “There is something more terrible than a hell of suffering – a hell of boredom” – Victor Hugo

 Identifying the Problem Areas

 The first step is looking at the list above and figuring out why you’re so bored in the first place.
-The methods for beating boredom that work for one type of boredom aren’t going to work for the others, so spend some time soul-searching.
+The methods for beating boredom that work for one type of boredom isn’t going to work for someone else, so spend some time soul-searching.

 Yes, this means that you have to be honest with yourself.
 That’s not always so easy, but it is a necessity.

 Write out a list of the things in your life that seem boring – and no, you’re can’t just write ‘everything’.
 This is going to help you as you move on to the next step.

 Now that you’ve worked on identifying the problem, you can look at that list to determine what’s making you so bored.
 If you are bored because you are overwhelmed or have too much going on, for example, you’re going to look at solutions that help you to deal with those issues.

 You’ve got to know what you need before you can start applying yourself to the problem of eliminating boredom, so don’t feel bad if it takes you some time to get there.
 Missteps are also a very real possibility, but you’ve got to start applying yourself if you want to make any progress.

 The next step is to figure out if your problem is something that’s going to require a life change or something that’s going to need an adventure.

 The former requires an entire reorganization of something in your life.
 It’s getting a new job, finding a new relationship, or moving to a new city.
 Making a life change means taking a look at what’s going on now and realizing that you aren’t going to be happy until you make that change.